Frequently Asked Questions

 All pet insurance companies, no matter how they market their benefits, will raise rates periodically to keep up with the rapidly rising cost of veterinary care.

-We'd sure be sorry to see you go, but you may cancel your policy at any time by using our Cancel Policy feature in the Customer Center.
+We'd sure be sorry to see you go, but if you still want to cancel your policy, please contact our Customer Care Team at 1-855-898-8991.

 Still Have a Question?